Introduction to Financial Indices

 Equal Weighting

-This method gives all components equal weight regardless of their price or market capitalization.
+This method gives all components equal weight regardless of price or market capitalisation.
 (Every holding is equal to 1% if the index tracked 100 stocks)

 Financial Indices Around the World

-Besides the United States, indexes are critical in global markets.
+Besides the United States, indices are critical in global markets.
 Here are a few notable international indices:

 - FTSE 100 (UK)